 To include the following as a minimum –

-Arrangements in place for monitoring the performance of bidders and contractors
+Arrangements in place for monitoring the performance of bidders and contractors.

 Particulars of warnings and notices given to the bidder/contractor including dates and times and whether verbal, electronic or written.
 (Attach copies of all written warnings issued and responses received)